Computing Science

 Overview

 We live in a digital world.
-But people with specialist technical skills to develop and maintain systems, software, and networks are always in short supply.
+We need people like you with specialist technical skills to develop and maintain systems, software, and networks.
 Computing Science at Oxford Brookes is packed with real-world projects and industry-relevant experience to help you work towards a career in any computing related area.

 No matter what you studied at undergraduate level, we’ll help you develop your computing skills to a professional standard.
 Perhaps you’re in a technical industry but want to specialise more on the IT side?
 Or you’re in a different sector and fancy a career change?
 If you’ve got a scientific mindset and good work ethic, we’ll help you open up those new opportunities.